12 Signs of Love

 12 Signs of Love is a 2012 South Korean television series starring Yoon Jin-seo and On Joo-wan.
 It aired on tvN from February 15 to April 5, 2012, on Wednesdays and Thursdays at 23:00 (KST) for 16 episodes.

 The romantic comedy series is based on the 2005 German novel Zwölf Männer hat das Jahr by Martina Paura.

-Synopsys
+Synopsis

-Mira, who recently started working as a journalist for a magazine, pens a dating advice column based on her personal experiences.
-The column presents male characters with various relationship styles, while Miru's narratives align with women's psychology.
-She believes that astrology determines destiny.
-Even though she has little experience in love, she still reluctantly explores various romantic encounters to gather material for her column.
+Mira, who has recently begun working as a journalist for a magazine, writes a dating advice column drawn from her own experiences.
+In her column, she presents different types of men with varied relationship styles, while her narratives reflect a perspective rooted in women’s psychology.
+She also believes that astrology plays a key role in shaping destiny.

+Despite having limited personal experience with romance, Mira reluctantly engages in various relationships in order to gather material for her writing.